Call us at: 800.713.8353 or 972.713.6622

 Consider your targets and consider the time and effort it will take to accomplish.
 Make sure the targets are well communicated and that the sales team understands what is expected of them.
 Have a written step-by-step plan with how to reach the target so the sales team has a guide on how to achieve the target.

-The methodologies are a framework for how the sales team will approach each sale, determining what approaches and practices work best for achieving the targets and what works best for the sales people is helpful in moving prospects further down the sales process.
+The methodologies are a framework for how the sales team will approach each sale, determining what approaches and practices work best for achieving the targets and what works best for the salespeople is helpful in moving prospects further down the sales process.
 The methodologies need to also align with the company’s message, so consider that as you choose which methodologies your company will use.

 “What Is The Sales Process? -Steps And Examples”.
 Study.Com, 2020, https://study.com/academy/lesson/what-is-the-sales-process-steps-example-quiz.html.
 Accessed 1 Dec 2020.